 2015 has already been quite a year for fans of children’s TV classics, with Thunderbirds Are Go and a modern version of The Clangers hitting our screens.
 Next Monday sees the welcome return of the greatest secret agent in the world: Danger Mouse.

 Revived for a new generation, the new series features the vocal talents of comedians Alexander Armstrong (these days best known as the host of quiz show Pointless) and Kevin Eldon in the roles of Danger Mouse and his faithful hamster sidekick Penfold, taking up the reins from David Jason and the late, great Terry Scott.

-But that’s just the tip of the iceberg of an array of vocal talent that includes Stephen Fry as secret service chief Colonel K, Morwenna Banks (Peppa Pig‘s Mummy Pig and others), Game of Thrones‘ Lena Headey, Rasmus Hardiker (who voices Scott and Alan Tracy in Thunderbirds Are Go) and Alexander’s Pointless co-host Richard Osman.
+But that’s just the tip of the iceberg of an array of vocal talent that includes Stephen Fry as secret service chief Colonel K, Morwenna Banks (Peppa Pig‘s Mummy Pig and others), Game of Thrones‘ Lena Headey, Rasmus Hardiker (who voices Scott and Alan Tracy in Thunderbirds Are Go) and Armstrong’s Pointless co-host Richard Osman.

 The new version is pleasingly faithful to the original.
 The producers have resisted the temptation to tinker too much with the show’s iconic theme music, and familiar elements from the parent series remain such as the flying yellow Danger Car, Baron Greenback’s frog’s head flyer and the use of a red pillar box as our heroes’ secret base.